Diagnosis of back pain

 Along with a detailed examination of the back, neurological tests are performed to determine the cause of the pain and the appropriate treatment.
 The cause of chronic lower back pain is often difficult to determine even after a thorough examination.

 Imaging tests are not justified in most cases.
-Under certain circumstances, imaging may be recommended to rule out specific causes of pain, including tumors and spinal stenosis.
+Under certain circumstances, healthcare providers may recommend imaging to rule out specific causes of pain, including tumors and spinal stenosis.

 CONTENT: